Lemntum/optimize/readme.md

 # Linux Install

-First install the dependencies.
+Download the script and install the dependencies.
 Then the script can be run as-is through the Python 3 interpreter.

 For example, on Debian: